What is the future of public education in Santa Clara Unified?

 - Middle, High, and Alternative School Students | Week of February 9 at various locations during the school day

 - Alviso Community | February 12, 6 - 7 p.m. at Mayne Elementary School in the Multipurpose Room

-On March 28, 2020, at the district’s annual STEAM Expo, we will present our draft vision to the public for final feedback.
+CANCELLED due to shelter-in-place: On March 28, 2020, at the district’s annual STEAM Expo, we will present our draft vision to the public for final feedback in art installation style.
 Guiding Coalition members attend this event for one hour to serve as a representative of the Guiding Coalition’s work.

 Core Team Purpose: To coordinate and facilitate the design and delivery of a stakeholder engaged visioning process and to provide operational and logistical support to the execution of the visioning sessions.
 The members:

 Joe Ayala, Director, Information Technology

 Jim Bakos, Director, Maintenance, Grounds, Operations

 Brenda Carrillo, Director, Adult Education and Educational Options